learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 <img src = "images/mesokurtosis.jpeg" width ="400">

-#### Mesokurtic
+#### Mesokurtic ($\text{kurtosis}  \approx 3 $)

-A Mesokurtic distribution has kurtosis statistics similar to those of the normal distribution.
+A mesokurtic distribution has kurtosis statistics that lie close to the ones of a normal distribution.
+Mesokurtic distributions have a kurtosis of around 3.
 According to this definition, the standard normal distribution has a kurtosis of three.

+#### Platykurtic ($\text{kurtosis} < 3 $):

+When a distribution is platykurtic, the distribution is shorter and tails are thinner than the normal distribution.
+The peak is lower and broader than Mesokurtic, which means that the tails are light, and that there are fewer outliers than in a normal distribution.

-#### Leptokurtic (Kurtosis > 3)
+#### Leptokurtic ($\text{kurtosis}  > 3 $)

 When you have a leptokurtic distribution, you have a distribution with longer and fatter tails.
-The peak is higher and sharper than Mesokurtic, which means that data are heavy-tailed and there are more outliers.
+The peak is higher and sharper than the peak of a normal distribution, which means that data have heavy tails, and that there are more outliers.

-Outliers stretch the horizontal axis of the histogram graph, which makes the bulk of the data appear in a narrow (“skinny”) vertical range, explaining the “skinniness” of a leptokurtic distribution.
+Outliers stretch your horizontal axis of the distribution, which means that the majority of the data appear in a narrower vertical range.
+This is why the leptokurtic distribution looks "skinny".

-#### Platykurtic: (Kurtosis < 3)

-Distribution is shorter and tails are thinner than the normal distribution.
-The peak is lower and broader than Mesokurtic, which means that data are light-tailed, of that there are fewer outliers than would be expected in a normal distribution.

 ## Summary